drkhodakarami/drkhodakarami.github.io/Register.md

 ### Block Sub Class

-This sub class handles registering every block into the Minecraft's registry system.
+This sub class handles registering every `block` into the Minecraft's registry system.

 ### Entities Sub Class

-This sub class handles registering every entity (including block entity) into the Minecraft's registry system.
+This sub class handles registering every `entity` (including block entity) into the Minecraft's registry system.

 ### Item Sub Class

-This sub class handles registering every item into the Minecraft's registry system.
+This sub class handles registering every `item` into the Minecraft's registry system.

 ### BlockItem Sub Class

-This sub class handles registering every block item into the Minecraft's registry system.
+This sub class handles registering every `block item` into the Minecraft's registry system.

 ### Recipe Sub Class

-This sub class handles registering every custom recipe into the Minecraft's registry system.
+This sub class handles registering every custom `recipe` into the Minecraft's registry system.

 ### ComponentType Sub Class

-This sub class handles registering every custom data component type into the Minecraft's registry system.
+This sub class handles registering every custom `data component` type into the Minecraft's registry system.

 ### StatusEffect Sub Class

-This sub class handles registering every custom status effect into the Minecraft's registry system.
+This sub class handles registering every custom `status effect` into the Minecraft's registry system.

 ### Datagen Sub Class

-This sub class does not register anything into the Minecraft's registry system however, it's responsible of adding helper methods related to datagen.
+This sub class does not register anything into the Minecraft's registry system however, it's responsible of adding helper methods related to `datagen`.